ClintFrancis/clintfrancis.github.io/_posts/2018-05-31-introduction-to-ai.md

 #### Data Science
 Data Science is an interdisciplinary field about scientific methods, processes and systems to extract knowledge or insights from data in various forms, either structured or unstructured.
 Data Science unifies concepts from statistics, data analysis, and machine learning in order to understand and analyse events.

-// TODO summarise this section and the AI breakdown going forward
+Throughout this blog I'll exploring concepts and examples around both Cognitive Computing and Machine Learning.
+And while I may touch a bit on Data Science its not going to be an area of focus.

 ## AI Adoption

-AI has to potential to completely revolutionise existing industries as we know them today, but whats happening right now?
-Different industries have found their own applications for AI, here are some examples illustrating how AI is currently being adopted and its many different use cases.
+So the claim is that AI has the potential to completely revolutionise existing industries as we know them today, but what's happening right now?
+Given the breadth of AI, its no surprise to find that different industries have found their own applications for the technology.
+Below are some examples that illustrate how AI is currently being adopted and its many different use cases:

 #### Banking and Finance
 * Banks and financial institutions are using chatbots to improve customer experience.